juergenweb/FieldtypeSimpleAddress/README.md

 ```
 41.12345678, 23.987654
 ```
-and can be used im maps just like Leaflet Map or others.
+and can be used in maps just like Leaflet Map or others.

-As you can see you have 2 options (optional) to control your output:

-1. separator: This is the markup that should be between the various parts of an address
-2. class: You can add a CSS-class if necessary to style your address markup

 ### Use in selectors strings